Modeling of point charges with distributions, regularizations, and generalized functions: The basic quantities and regularizations on Minkowski space

-\begin{remark} Alternatively, one could employ regularization via convolution with a family of mollifiers $\rho_\eps$ on $\R^4$ ($0 < \eps \leq 1$) in the form $\Phi_\al^G * \rho_\eps$, where $\Phi_\al^G$ denotes Gsponer's generating function from \cite[Equation (4.1)]{GEW}.
-This then yields $\dal(\Phi_\al^G * \rho_\eps) = ( \dal \Phi_\al^G) * \rho_\eps$, since $\dal$ is a differential operator with constant coefficients.
-However, the above variant in \eqref{Phi} does keep the geometrically defined functions $R$, $\xi$, $\kappa$ intact and in the sense of distributional limits both approaches describe the same "generating function". \end{remark}
+\begin{remark} One could alternatively employ regularization via convolution with a family of mollifiers $\rho_\eps$ on $\R^4$ ($0 < \eps \leq 1$) in the form $\Phi_\al^G * \rho_\eps$, where $\Phi_\al^G$ denotes Gsponer's generating function from \cite[Equation (4.1)]{GEW}, and then study $\dal(\Phi_\al^G * \rho_\eps)$.
+However, the above variant in \eqref{Phi} does keep the geometrically defined components $\widetilde{R}_\al$ of the spacial interval fully intact at each value of the regularization parameter and in the sense of distributional limits both approaches describe the same "generating function". \end{remark}